1,000+ Opportunities

 Organizations will be notified of the decision by the board of directors approximately two weeks after the board meeting.
 The Foundation regrets that our resources are limited and are unable to support all good ideas and proposals.
 The Kahlert Foundation’s fiscal year runs from July 1 to June 30.

-Based on current listing details, eligibility includes: 501(c)(3) nonprofit organizations primarily in Maryland and Utah, with a focus on health care, education, youth programs, veteran services, and human services.
+According to the current listing, eligibility includes: 501(c)(3) nonprofit organizations primarily in Maryland and Utah, with a focus on health care, education, youth programs, veteran services, and human services.
 Strong Guidestar rating encouraged.
-Applicants should confirm final requirements in the official notice before submission.
+Confirm the full requirements in the official notice before applying.